manifold-systems/manifold/docs/articles/metaprogramming.md

-# Well-lit static metaprogramming
+# Wakeup static languages, metaprogramming is eating your lunch

-_The growing popularity of some dynamic languages like Python is undeniable.
-This flies in the face of the recent influx of statically typed languages.
-State-of-the-art newcomers like Kotlin, Swift, and TypeScript clearly represent a collective leap toward richly featured static type systems.
-Even dynamic languages are joining in by offering type annotations to mitigate the downside of dynamic typing.
-By now one would assume dynamic languages would be waning in popularity, surely not gaining.
-What is going on here?_
+_For at least a couple of decades dynamic languages have gained popularity due in part to the powers of metaprogramming.
+Of course, statically typed languages are unable to perform the full spectrum of runtime metaprogramming, as a consequence they have gained little traction in white-hot fields such as ML and data science.
+This post addresses this imbalance and presents some ideas toward a remedy._

 # Dark magic